kingsimba/nigit/README.md

 ## Push

+The `push` command pushes branches or tags to remote for all projects.

+### Push Branch

-The `push` command will push current branch to remote, and set up upstream.
+Push current branch to remote, and set up upstream.

 ```
 $ nigit push